pivotal/docs-platform-automation/docs/index.md

 * create pipelines that handle installs and upgrades to streamline workflows.

-## Platform Automation and Ops Manager
+## Platform Automation Toolkit and Ops Manager

 The following table compares how Ops Manager and Platform Automation Toolkit might run a typical sequence of Ops Manager operations: